-DCCconcepts have created a solder that really can do it all and do it well.
-We added a little pure silver plus some secret stuff... and so creating the DCCconcepts favourite, our S179 Sapphire solder!
+DCCconcepts have created a solder that really CAN do it all well.
+We added a little pure silver plus some secret stuff...
+To create the DCCconcepts favourite, our S179 Sapphire solder!

 It has all the best properties of the above and none of their vices.
-It is stronger than 60:40, and it is also slightly better as a conductor so it is perfect for electronics & electrics.
-It has quite a low melting point of 179° and it has a very fast melt transition of only one degree.
+It is stronger than 60/40, and it is slightly better as a conductor too so it is perfect for electronics & electrics.
+It has quite a low melting point of 179 degrees and it has a VERY FAST melt transition of only ONE degree.
 Perfect!

-It also flows beautifully, largely because of the added silver.

-In testing, it consistently works well with pretty well anything!
-(Many of our clients also love using it on their brass kits, as the smooth flow means a fine, strong joint.
+It also flows beautifully, largely because of the added silver..
+In testing it consistently works well with pretty well anything!
+(Many of our clients also love using it on their brass kits, as the smooth slow means a fine, strong joint.
 It works beautifully on all the harder alloys such as copper, brass and nickel silver.)